Sauna Boat

 Recommended prerequisite: We’re not covering basic carpentry (exterior framing), and basic metal working.
 If you lack these skills it is advised that you take a hands-on carpentry class.

-About the Teacher: Rob Licht has been taking sauna for 45 years and has designed well over one hundred custom saunas.
+About the Teacher: Rob Licht has been taking sauna for 50 years and has built and designed hundreds of custom saunas.
 Rob readily dispenses his knowledge to students and hopes to share his enthusiasm and expert knowledge of sauna with you.

 Rob Licht grew up near Ithaca, N.Y., inspired by the bucolic landscape of the Finger Lakes region.
 He fell in love with sauna and Finnish culture as a teenager at a local cross-country ski center run by a Finnish family.
 He has a Master of Fine Arts Degree from Cornell University and has been a practicing artist and teacher for over 30 years.
 He taught art at Ithaca College for 12 years and has also taught adult education classes in welding, art, and design.
 He began combining his love of sauna, his practice as an artist, and his skills acquired from working in the building trades into a sauna building business in 1995.
 Today sauna building is his primary focus and he is one of the leading east coast sauna builders and sauna building educator offering a plethora of information to his clients, and now students, from around the world.

-Terms & Info: A $100 non refundable deposit is due at registration and payable via paypal or venmo.
-Your balance is due (via check in mail) a month ahead of time in order to attend the class.
-You will receive an email to pay the balance.
+Terms & Info: A $100 non refundable deposit is due at registration payable paypal/venmo and applied to total class fee.
+Your balance is due (via mailed check) at least 45 days before class in order to attend.
+We realize that check writing may be a thing of the past, so are other options via paypal but ask that you cover the 3% paypal fee.
+We will also accept cash for the balance when you arrive, just let us know if you are planning on that so we can plan for your attendance.
 In the event the class is under enrolled (6 or less), you will be informed and your deposit of $100 will be refunded.
-In the case the class is over enrolled we will put you on a waitlist and we will let you know a month in advance or sooner if you can attend.
+In the case the class is over enrolled (12+) we will put you on a waitlist and we will let you know asap if you can attend.
+Because of the overwhelming popularity of the class, there is a waitlist, so if you do need to cancel please keep that in mind so we have time to fulfill your spot.
+Class size will be limited to 12.
 Class attendees will have the opportunity to buy our sauna building plans at 50% off.
-Class size will be limited to 12.

 About the Shop: 3000 sq ft with 16 ft ceilings and two large overhead doors and outdoor spaces to ensure good air quality.

-Lunch is included: Friday and Saturday.
-Coffee and snacks will also be available throughout the days of the class.
-We will accommodate basic dietary restrictions.
+Lunch is included: Lunches will be delivered to the shop.
+We will accommodate basic dietary restrictions with options.
+Coffee, Tea and snacks will also be available throughout the days of the class.

 WHAT PEOPLE ARE SAYING…